 When you wake up in the morning and find that there is a small puddle on your roof, it’s easy to think that it’s just a leak.
 You might assume that if you have no other leaks or problems, then you should repair the roof.
 However, before making this decision, consider whether repairing the roof will be more expensive than replacing it entirely.
 A leaking roof can be a major problem for homeowners, warns Mike Dunfee Management team.
-This blog will explore the different benefits of repairing or replacing your roof and help you make an informed decision about which option is best for you.
+This blog will explore the different benefits of repairing or replacing your roof and help you decide which option is best for you.

 What Is A Leaky Roof, And How Does It Affect Your Home?

 A leaking roof is when there are leaks in the roof, which can be a big problem for homeowners.
 Leaks lead to water damage, which not only affects your home’s integrity but also may cause mold and mildew growth.
 If left untreated, these issues could worsen over time, causing structural damage or more serious health problems like asthma attacks.